-Preliminary voting results will be announced at the Annual Meeting and filed on Form 8-K within four business days of the Annual Meeting.
-Final results, if different from the preliminary voting results, will be published on an amended Form 8-K within four days after the final voting results are established.
+Preliminary voting results will be announced at the Annual Meeting and filed on a Current Report on Form 8-K within four business days of the Annual Meeting.
+Final results, if different from the preliminary voting results, will be published on an amended Current Report on Form 8-K within four days after the final voting results are established.